ingtiti/cosc-learning-labs/doc/guide/byod.md

 * Modify the current Python environment of your computer, which is suitable for a Dev VM, say, which would only be used for single project.
 * Create and modify a virtual, temporary Python environment, which is recommended when you have multiple projects being developed in parallel on your own laptop, say.

+Note that the first option below, which has to be run as `sudo` will create a `src/COSC_Learning_Lab.egg-info` owned by root.
+If you choose the vitualenv option below, then you will need to delete the `COSC_Learning_Lab.egg-info` directory owned by root first.

 ##Modify the Current Python Environment of Your Computer
 This technique is recommended when your computer is a virtual computer, such as Ubuntu running on VMWare, dedicated to this single project.
 The commands below should be run from the `cosc-learning-labs/src` directory.